andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

-Now, one can head over to Network Security and start work some magic with MSS
+Now, one can head over to Network Security and start to work some magic with MSS

 ![network-security](images/image-20251113220314462.png)

-Its now the fun begins.
+Now the fun begins.

 ### My lab

-For better context, below is how my lab environment looks like.
+For better context, below is what my lab environment looks like.

 My lab consists of two Proxmox servers forming a cluster using a qdevice (RPi) to form a quorom.
 These servers are both connected to the same Arista 720XP switch.
 My perimeter firewall is a virtual PfSense running as a virtual machine on the Proxmox servers.